|1 years-5 years|

 Rs.
 20,000 to Rs.
 2,00,000

 Any candidate who is looking forward to taking admission to a course of Consumer Law must first check whether he/ she qualifies its eligibility criteria or not.
-Every college or institute has a specific set of conditions which might differ from each other and it is compulsory for all students to fulfil the eligibility criteria of Consumer Law of the particular college in order to be able to pursue the specialisation from there.
+Every college or institute has a specific set of conditions that might differ from each other and it is compulsory for all students to fulfil the eligibility criteria of Consumer Law of the particular college in order to be able to pursue the specialisation from there.
 In case an aspirant applies for admission to the desired college without meeting the eligibility criteria for that particular consumer law course, he/ she will not be considered for admission.
 The general Consumer Law eligibility criteria have been provided below.

 The selection process of candidates for the courses of Consumer Law is done is generally done in two ways.
 They are: